Surrogate partner therapy

 what is it?

 Surrogate partner therapy is a treatment modality for people who have sexual and relational concerns, but no consistent partners with whom to practice what they learn in sex therapy.
 Surrogate partners, clients, and therapists work in a close partnership in order to help clients resolve interconnected social, emotional, psychological, and sexual concerns.
-In addition to talking with clients, surrogate partners engage clients in experiential learning--structured and unstructured experiences in relaxation, communication, sensual and erotic touch, and social skills -- designed to build self-awareness, reduce performance anxiety, and resolve long standing difficulties with intimacy and sexuality.
+In addition to talking with clients, surrogate partners engage clients in experiential learning--structured and unstructured experiences in relaxation, communication, body touch, and social skills -- designed to build self-awareness, reduce performance anxiety, and resolve long standing difficulties with intimacy and sexuality.

 The roles of therapist and surrogate are distinct, and require different boundaries.
 Therapists talk with clients, while surrogate partners are able to talk and touch.